buhrmi/simpwars-contracts/README.md

 No simps are pre-minted and can be minted by whoever wants them.
 You can use the `price` function to check the current cost to mint a simp.
 To actually mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of Eth.
 If you submit too much Eth, the contract will send the remaining Eth back to you.

-## Simp Upgrade Tokens
+## Simp Power Tokens

-Every 24 hours all simps you hold emit 10 Simp Upgrade Tokens (SUT).
-You can burn these tokens to upgrade your simps and make them more powerful.
+Every 24 hours all simps you hold emit 10 Simp Power Tokens (SPT).
+You can burn these tokens to powerup your simps and make them more powerful.

-To upgrade a simp, call the `upgrade` function with the simp ID and the amount of upgrade tokens you would like to burn.
-You can only upgrade simps that you own yourself and simps you do not own that have `upgradeAccepted` set to true.
+To powerup a simp, call the `powerup` function with the simp ID and the amount of powerup tokens you would like to burn.
+You can only powerup simps that you own yourself and simps you do not own that have `powerupAccepted` set to true.

 ### Contract Address